brotherko/WebInstagram/README.md

 ## Dev procedure
 I am using the postgreDB as my DB package along with amazon S3 for storaging all the images.
 All the filters and image manipulation are powered by Imagick for PHP.

-## Request for bonus points
-### 1. Design pattern
-I spent a bit more time on researching a better development pattern in PHP to archieve better code readibility, maintainability and more extendable codebase.
-I try to make things more organize by grouping some of the main functionality to together as a class like Image Service, User Service, and DB Helper.
-So that I will have a single file to handle a  specific functionality.

-To make the code even more readable.
-I separate all the strings and constant value into their own file.
-Again one file for each of them.
-And it can prevent me from putting a non-exist value on things like DB query and arguments in functions.

-Moreover, I try to leverage the native template engine in PHP by again separating different parts of UI and business logic into files.
-So even there are many pieces of stuff going on in the index file.
-I can still split them into manageable chunks(admin.php for the admin area, member.php for the login and logout, etc) to take care of.

-### 2. Better Session management
-Instead of a simple cookie only authentication system.
-I spent time on developing a more mature session management system.
-I added a sessions table in DB, each session record comes with a expiry time.
-Whenever a user is accessing the application, the UserService instance will check if it's a expired session.
-If so then the session record will be deactived and user is forced to login again.

-The cookie will only store a session token instead of any user information.
-So that it's a more secure way to handle user's personal data.
-Also session token are hashed with sha256, so attackers are not able to obtain a session token by brute force.